 Warmth

-- Down Fill Weight – The fill weight refers to how much down is actually used in trousers, sleeping bags, or a jacket.
+- Fill Weight – The fill weight refers to how much down is actually used in trousers, sleeping bags, or a jacket.
 A higher fill weight indicates that more insulation is used in that piece of gear.
 That means that down-insulated pants with 3.5 oz of fill will generally be warmer than those with 2.5 oz of fill.

 The warmest options in our review are the Feathered Friends Helios and WM Flight, which use 4.4 oz of 900+ fill and 4 oz. of 850-fill down respectively.
 Those with the lightest insulation are the Tapasimme Unisex.